abitofhelp/servicelib/retry/README.md

 - **Context Integration**: Respects context cancellation and timeouts.
 - **Error Framework Integration**: Uses the servicelib error framework for consistent error handling.
 - **Retryable Error Detection**: Provides helper functions to determine if an error is retryable.
+- **Structured Logging**: Logs retry attempts, backoff times, and errors using the ContextLogger.
+- **Distributed Tracing**: Integrates with OpenTelemetry for tracing retry operations.
+- **Metrics**: Records metrics for retry attempts, success/failure, and backoff times.

 ## Usage